TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.42.md

 ---

-but when the flock were feeble, he put them not in: so the feebler were Laban's, and the stronger Jacob's.
+but when the flock were feeble, he didn't put them in.
+So the feebler were Laban's, and the stronger Jacob's.